 May use the chaga mushroom for years in parts of Europe and Asia.
 They use it to provide vital nutrients, promote weight loss and improve overall health.
 Many believe the remedy is a good source of vitamin K, vitamin D and many of the B complex vitamins.
 These mushrooms are likely a great dietary supplement to add to your daily diet.
-The chaga mushroom has a high ORAC value and is an adaptogen.* Chaga mushrooms grow exclusively on the bark of birch trees that have chaga spores.
+The chaga mushroom properties has a high ORAC value and is an adaptogen.* Chaga mushrooms grow exclusively on the bark of birch trees that have chaga spores.
 They are in birch forests, which are throughout Europe, Siberia, Asia, Canada and the Northern US.
 Many think the different growing regions for the chaga impact the mushroom’s flavor.
 Mushrooms from Siberia are the best in terms of taste and texture.
 Chaga tea is made from dried, powdered chaga mushrooms.
 If you’re thinking about trying chaga tea, you may want to know if it’s dangerous.
 Take a look at the potential risks of drinking chaga tea below, so you can make a good decision as to whether the benefits outweigh the potential risks.

 There are interactions between chaga mushrooms and certain anticoagulant medications like aspirin and warfarin.
 If you take any type of blood thinning medications and consume chaga, the risk of bleeding and bruising may increase.
 Please contact your doctor if you are taking any anticoagulant drugs.
 Ask for approval before taking chaga dietary supplements along with above mention drugs.
 Chaga mushrooms contain triterpenes including sterols, betulinic acid, and polysaccharides which may also raise the bleeding risk.*